-The Greater Manchester Training Hub provides support to primary care in relation to all apprenticeship offers across Greater Manchester offering:
+The Greater Manchester Training Hub provides support to primary and social care in relation to all apprenticeship offers across Greater Manchester offering:

 Apprenticeships support the Long Term Plan and the People Plan in relation to reducing workforce pressures, retaining workforce, growing and training the workforce, new ways of working and delivering care, and the overall sustainability of primary care.

 When employing an apprentice.
-They must be;
+They must be:

-- 16 or over
+- aged 16 years or over

-- not already be in full-time education
+- not in full time education

-- live in England
+- have the right to work in England